lephisto/tesla-apiscraper/README.md

 Additionally I suggest you to setup authentication or close the InfluxDB Port with a Packetfileter of your choice, if the Machine you use for Scraping has a Internetfacing Interface.

-- Install Grafana as in http://docs.grafana.org/installation/debian/ and import the Dashboard JSON Files included in this repository.
+- Install Grafana as in http://docs.grafana.org/installation/debian/

 - Get Grafana grafana-trackmap-panel